Jump to:

 • A beautiful open world – vast deserts, endless canyons, and of course, a mesmerizing night city.

-5. Need for Speed: The Run (Best Cinematic Racing Experience)
+6. Need for Speed: The Run [Best Cinematic Racing Game]

 Need for Speed: The Run delivers the most scenic racing atmosphere

-Need for Speed: The Run isn’t just about racing – it’s a true journey across America, from San Francisco to New York.
+Need for Speed: The Run is a true journey across America, from San Francisco to New York.
 Unlike other games in the series, there’s no free roaming of the world, but each section of the track is unique.
 You’ll encounter snowy mountains and the barren American highways.
-One of the game’s features is that for the first time, moments were added where the hero could get out of the car.
+One of the game’s features is that, for the first time, moments were added where the hero could get out of the car.

 • Cutscenes add tension and create a movie-like effect, which makes it something interesting to watch during your free time.